jake-knerr/chess/README.md

 In other words, different rules for fonts, themes, globals, components, etc. can be added to the document in any order.
 CHESS makes it so their order does not matter.
 The only exception is for `overrides`, which are rules that must be declared after the rules they are overriding. `Overrides` are discussed later in this document.

 > Why?
-When building an application is can be difficult to get the order of rules correct.
+When building an application is can be difficult to completely control the order of style rules.
 This is especially true when multiple developers are working on the same project.
 CHESS makes it so the order of rules does not matter.

 #### Typically, it is best to declare fonts, globals, and theme rules early in your stylesheets.